 - However, studies consistently show that vegans are more likely to be low in certain nutrients, too, and might not easily consume enough calories overall.
 People react differently to various diets, so it’s ultimately up to you decide what type of plant-based diet might be most appropriate.

 Best Plant-Based Foods

 The healthiest healing foods to include in a plant-based diet include:

-- Healthy Fats: Healthy oils include virgin olive or coconut oil (except for those with heart disease where it is recommended to avoid coconut oil), palm oil, hemp, sesame, flax and avocado oil.
-Nuts, seeds, coconut milk and avocado are also good sources of plant-based healthy fats which help control your appetite and have many other benefits for reducing inflammation.
+Healthy oils include virgin olive or coconut oil (except for those with heart disease where it is recommended to avoid coconut oil), palm oil, hemp, sesame, flax and avocado oil.
+Nuts, seeds, coconut milk and avocado are also good sources of plant-based healthy fats that help control your appetite and have many other benefits for reducing inflammation.